M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Experiments

 Figure~\ref{fig:fd_vis} reports F1 scores for specialized fake detectors.
-While the pre-trained Deep-Fake detector achieves a relatively strong F1 of 70.31\%, AI-Image detector is almost ineffective at only 6.41\%, and RealFake detector remains modest at 60.17\%.
-Although the M4FC train test is small and does not overlap in time with the test set, fine-tuning on it yields high performance gains across all models.
-This means that features can be learned from prior real-world cases of manipulated and fake images and generalized to newer cases.
+While the pre-trained Deep-Fake detector achieves a relatively strong F1 of 70.31\%, AI-Image detector is almost ineffective at only 6.41\%.
+Although the M4FC train set is small and does not overlap in time with the test set, fine-tuning on it yields high performance gains across all models.
+This means that features can be learned from prior real-world cases and generalized to newer cases.

 \paragraph{Image contextualization} As shown in Table~\ref{tab:contextualization-baseline}, performance varies substantially across different context items, with no model dominating all categories.
 Qwen2.5-VL-7B achieves the highest scores on Date (30.3\%), Location (45.0\%), Motivation (16.8\%), and Event (16.2\%).
-In contrast, Gemini-1.5-Flash demonstrates strength in recognizing entities, leading in People (45.0\%) and Things (22.7\%).
-The large gaps observed in Location and People further reveal that these dimensions are particularly challenging for current MLLMs.
+In contrast, Gemini-1.5-Flash demonstrates strength in entity recognition, ranking first in People (45.0\%) and Things (22.7\%).
 COVE does not provide better results than most MLLMs.
 On the contrary, it is outperformed by all MLLMs for Source and Date.
-All models struggle with Source.
 Consistent with prior work, predicting the date of the image is more challenging than predicting its location \citep{tonglet-etal-2024-image,tonglet-etal-2025-cove}.

 \paragraph{Location verification}